StoneCypher/flocks.js/README.md

 WARNING
 -------

 This is extreme pre-release software.
-It works, but it's not in NPM, the commonjs stuff isn't done yet, and there's probably some bugs.
-This is the right way forwards, but it's only just on the verge of ready, and bugs should be expected.
+This is the right way forwards, but it's only just on the verge of ready, there may be API changes, and bugs should be expected.

 ***Please consider this an alpha product.***